-Kolor’s Junichi Abe, the master of hybrid styles, offers a master class in mixing and patching things up
+Kolor’s Junichi Abe, the master of category-defying styles, offers a master class in mixing and patching things up

 At Kolor, it was a rare IRL presentation for the still mostly digital autumn/winter 2021 Paris season.
 There is a runway, set in what looks like an outdoor space that, in the darkness, bears some resemblance to the Midtown Garden of Tokyo Midtown during their year-end festive light-up.
 But, in fact, the show is staged in Happo-En Garden in the affluent residential neighbourhood of Shirokanedai, Minato.
 There are attendees too, appropriately socially distanced, as can be made out.
 The models, both men and women, walked the runway in the manner models walked when they are watched: aloof and indifferently, or impossibly cool.
 It helps that the clothes are able to augment the in-person attitude.
 And, how they are worn—often with indefinable mash-ups that never leave the effect we still know as elegance.
 After last season’s on-set, topsy-turvy headache inducer, the runway show allows, once again, Kolor’s riveting patchworks within recognisable wholes to be appreciated without the interference of distracting camera work.